 - 1 teaspoon baking soda

-- 3 teaspoons gluten-free oats (I used Bob's Red Mill)
+- 2 teaspoon gluten-free oats (I used Bob's Red Mill)

 - Preheat oven to 350° F.

-- Whisk together eggs, ½ cup melted butter, milk, coconut sugar, applesauce, honey and vanilla in a large bowl.
+- Whisk together eggs (or flax eggs), melted butter, milk of choice, coconut sugar, applesauce, honey (or maple syrup) and vanilla in a large bowl.

 - In a separate bowl, mix gluten-free oat flour, cinnamon, salt and baking soda.

 - Stir dry ingredients into wet ingredients.

 - Fill baking cups with batter until used up.

 - Top each muffin with gluten-free oats.

 - Using a pastry brush, coat the top of each muffin with melted butter.